potassco/clinguin/docs/read_the_docs/source/clinguin/customize_guide.rst

         return ClinguinModel(clorm.FactBase(copy.deepcopy(kept_symbols + filled_attributes)))

 The next-to-last thing to do is to edit our `updateModel` method, as we need to call the methods above to provide the functionality.
-We need to add a `_filed_model` to distinguish between the models that are filled with the base64 string and those who are not (if we don't do this, we run into a mess with policies):
+We need to add a `_filed_model` to distinfrontendsh between the models that are filled with the base64 string and those who are not (if we don't do this, we run into a mess with policies):

 .. code-block:: python